FaridAhamat/BookingSystem/README.md

 The system allows you to view all users, view specific user and create new user.

 # Misc
 This repository has been published on Azure.
-Feel free to do a test run on : http://bookingfree.azurewebsites.net/

-If you just want to look at what this API offers, I have set up the Swagger too!
+In order to make it easy for you to take a look at what this API has to offer, I have set up the Swagger too!
 It is on: http://bookingfree.azurewebsites.net/swagger

+Please note that the API is hosted on free-tier resource, so the first hit will always be slow.
+This is due to Azure unloading the worker process that runs the website when it goes idle, and reload it once the site gets hit.

 There is also a client mobile app that uses this API: https://github.com/FaridAhamat/BookingApp